atchoglogilbert/atchoglogilbert/README.md

-# Bienvenu dans mon monde.
+# Tout le monde savait que c'était impossible à faire; Puis un jour est venu un homme qui ne le savait pas.
+Et il l'a fait.

 - 🔭 I’m currently working on becoming the best programmer in the universe and also ft_irc;
 - 🌱 I’m currently learning C++ and Python;
 - ✈️ I'm interested in travelling, reading, music and learning all languages, concepts and applications in computer programming.

-> Tout le monde savait que c'était impossible à faire; Puis un jour est venu un homme qui ne le savait pas.
-Et il l'a fait.

 <!--
 **atchoglogilbert/atchoglogilbert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.